genevate/style_guides/business/interview.md

     more fruitful in the future.

 Doing an iteration like this is valuable as it provides a two-way discourse between you and the interviewee.
+You get to learn:

+- Their design process.
+- Their implementation style.
+- How they ask questions.
+- How they handle being stuck and the time to resolution.
+- How they deliver quality solutions.
+- Their Git commit etiquette.
+- How they communicate/pair with others.
+- How they handle code reviews and resolve feedback.
+- How they manage a bug/feature, implement, deliver, and handle any unforeseen production issues/customer feedback.
+- ...etc...

-You get to learn how they ask questions, their design process, how they solve issues and provide solutions, their Git commit etiquette, communicating/pairing with others, resolving pull requests, quality of delivered work, etc. At the same time, the interviewee is learning about the business, code base, team dynamics, culture, etc. All of this is important as it allows both the team and the interviewee to determine if it's a good long term fit.
-It's valuable to both parties to determine this quickly rather than several weeks/months later when so much time and effort has been invested in the interviewee.
+At the same time, the interviewee is learning about the business, code base, team dynamics, culture, etc. All of this is important as it allows both the team and the interviewee to determine if it's a good long term fit.
+It's important both parties determine this quickly rather than several weeks/months later when so much time and effort has been invested in the interviewee.

 Lastly, don't forget to have time to hang out with the interviewee during the week casually or while working together!